Medical Overmolding Provides Versatility to Products

 Overmolding provides numerous advantages that enhance product quality and manufacturing efficiency.
 Its popularity in the medical devices field stems from its many benefits, including:

-• minimizing assembly requirements and post-mold joining by merging parts in a singular process, reducing costs, lead times, and labor demands;
+• Minimizing assembly requirements and post-mold joining by merging parts in a singular process, reducing costs, lead times, and labor demands;

-• allowing intricate geometries, textures, and a variety of colors and materials;
+• Allowing intricate geometries, textures, and a variety of colors and materials;

-• providing improved reliability of molded components (e.g., vibration protection) because of the added protection;
+• Providing improved reliability of molded components (e.g., vibration protection) because of the added protection;

 • Boosting component strength and stability;

-• enhancing user safety when used to improve ergonomics on handles or part safety, e.g., using overmolding as an o-ring for water resistance;
+• Enhancing user safety when used to improve ergonomics on handles or part safety, e.g., using overmolding as an o-ring for water resistance;

-• eliminating the need for metal fasteners and connectors and replacing a wholly metal product, reducing product size and weight;
+• Eliminating the need for metal fasteners and connectors and replacing a wholly metal product, reducing product size and weight;

-• providing greater design flexibility as it can deal with complex geometries and multiple material types; and
+• Providing greater design flexibility as it can deal with complex geometries and multiple material types; and

-• offering aesthetic versatility through different textures, colors, and materials.
+• Offering aesthetic versatility through different textures, colors, and materials.

 Find Out if Overmolding Will Work For You